 Our design goal has always been to cross oceans in maximum comfort and safety [Read the rest »]

 We have just had the most amazing four months of cruising.
+(This post was written in 2008, after voyaging from California to the UK.)
 [Read the rest »]

 We’ve been trying to describe what it is like to have the majority of our day to day experience aboard in an area with 360-degree views.
 [Read the rest »]

 People are always asking how I like cruising on this new boat.
+(This post was written by Linda Dashew in 2007, after the first three seasons of cruising aboard FPB 83 Wind Horse.)
 [Read the rest »]

 The following was originally written in the fall of 2008 as the economic system appeared to be melting down.
 [Read the rest »]